Harvard-Neutrino/SIREN/docs/architecture_alignment_plan.md

   graceful isotropic fallback).
 In this regime detector-directing is the obvious win (~250x efficiency here) -- the inverse of the collimated chain vertices where physical/isotropic suffices.
+- **Nestable sub-mixture channel (prototype A) -- DONE.** `NestedMixtureChannel` wraps a `MultiChannelPhaseSpace` as a single `PhaseSpaceChannel`, so a set of (e.g. geometric) channels with their own optimizable coefficients can be encapsulated and mixed into an outer, physics-level blend (physical / isotropic / directed).  `optimize_multichannel_weights` recurses into nested mixtures, tuning the inner weights with the same Kleiss-Pittau form (inner sub-channel density `g_j` over the shared outer denominator `g`).
+Tests in `test_directed_regimes.py`: nesting preserves closure and the density composes exactly; the recursion moves an imbalanced inner mixture back toward its optimum while keeping the integral unbiased.
+This separates the geometric sub-selection (where the R2 degeneracy lives) from the well-posed outer blend; adding union/tiling intelligence inside the channel -- so overlapping volumes stop being redundant -- is the natural next layer.

 **Remaining (deferred follow-ups, Phases D and E):**
 - **Phase D (AdaptiveMapping)** and **Phase E (narrow the conversion